 On Brooklands Road, Brooklands Park was once a great estate, laid out in 1843 around the house of Captain Henry King, New Plymouth's first magistrate.
-Today, Brooklands is best known for its amazing variety of trees, mostly planted in the second half of the 19th century.
-Giant

-copper beeches, pines, walnuts, and
+Today, Brooklands is best known for its amazing variety of trees.
+Mostly planted in the second half of the 19th century, they include giant copper beeches, pines, walnuts, and

-oaks, and the Monterey pine, magnolia soulangeana, ginkgo, and native karaka and kohekohe are all the largest of their kind in New Zealand.
-Take a walk along the outskirts of the park on trails leading through native subtropical bush.
+oaks.
+The Monterey pine, magnolia soulangeana, ginkgo, and native karaka and kohekohe are all the largest of their kind in New Zealand.
+Take a walk along the outskirts of the park on trails leading through subtropical bush.
 This area has been relatively untouched for the last few thousand years, and 1,500-year-old trees are not uncommon.
 A puriri tree near the Somerset Street entrance—one of 20 in the park—is believed to be more than 2,000 years old.
 Brooklands also has a rhododendron dell and the extremely popular Bowl of Brooklands, a stage and natural amphitheater used for a variety of concerts and events.
 Brooklands Zoo has frogs, fish, meerkats, monkeys, and a bird aviary.
 For a reminder of colonial days, visit the Gables, a former hospital built in 1847 that is now an art gallery.